 2. Consultation offer

 Offering a consultation is a great way to convert leads to customers at the decision stage.
 This works for companies that thrive on establishing a strong bond with their customers.
-This includes professional services and coaching businesses.
+This includes professional services and businesses that sell online courses.

 A free consultation gives you an opportunity to meet with the prospect one on one.
 This where you can use your professionalism to dispel their fears and confusions and also encourage them to buy from you.
 Below is an example from Unbounce, a landing page building platform.